rubn-g/payloadcms-lexical-ext/README.md

 # Payload CMS lexical editor extend

 ## 🚀 Overview

 Ideal for content creators and developers who want to enrich their text content with more visual appeal.<br />

-This plugin adds new features to the **Payload CMS lexical editor**:
+This plugin adds new features to the **Payload CMS lexical editor**.
+You can use any of the features on its own or all of them togehter:

 - **Text Color** – Customize the color of selected text.
 - **Text Highlight** – Highlight text with a background color.